How to choose the right knee support for you?

 Generally prescribed by orthopaedic surgeons or sports physicians for athletes with ligament damage that has been repaired to increase stability and to protect the ligament.

 This is the ONLY type of support that is worn every waking hour until advised to remove it either by your surgeon or physiotherapist.
 This support however not allowed for most sports due to the metal parts of the support.

 Adjustable Stabilizing Knee Support

-This type of knee support would be suitable for sports if there is no metal support.
-Normally recommended for athletes who have recovered from ligament injuries and are just starting to go back to sports but still have a slight fear.
+This type of would be suitable for sports if there is no metal support.
+Normally recommended for athletes who have recovered; from ligament injuries and are just starting to go back to sports but still have a slight fear.
 Gives athletes a fair amount of support.

-Commonly for people who complain of pain over the patellar tendon on running or jumping.
-Purpose of this support is to compress the patellar tendon to dissipate the strain to across the whole tendon and thus decreases pain.-CS
+Commonly people who complain of pain over the patellar tendon on running or jumping.
+The purpose of this support is to; compress the patellar tendon to dissipate the strain across the whole tendon and thus decrease pain.